-These requirements may be submitted electronically to Lauren Plum or turned in to the Parks & Recreation Office (437 Old Mammoth Road Suite 230).
+These requirements may be submitted electronically to Stuart Brown or turned in to the Parks & Recreation Office (437 Old Mammoth Road Suite 230).
 You will also have the option to attach supporting documents to the online Special Event Application if you have them prepared in advance of submitting that application.
 The requirements include:

 - Special Event Equipment Use Deposit - $250 (checks made payable to "TOML", or cash); checks must be made out separately from the Special Event Permit Payment

 - Supporting documentation:

 - Agency Approval Letters (permission to host event from property owner)

 - Mono County Health Department Permit – if applicable

 - Traffic Control Plan – if applicable